jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

 ## QA Cheat Menu

 Base on the naming of the internal variables, I assume this is for QA testers.
 To use it, type `-devcheats` in the chat (on either Ally or All chats only).
+In a recent commit, I have sync the `/` key with QA Cheat meni and Debug menu, for better experience.

 Here is a quick look:

 ![debug menu](https://i.imgur.com/lrg8G3M.png)